We’ll help you access benefits payable through your own insurance company

 For a detailed description of the course of treatment under the regulation click here.

-The consultant would provide an independent evaluation and consult on the original diagnosis, and the treatment and evaluation.
+Injury Management Consultants are specially qualified and identified by the Colleges of Physicians and Surgeons, Chiropractors, and Physical Therapists of Alberta.
+These consultants provide an independent evaluation and consult on the original diagnosis, and the treatment and evaluation.
 The consultant can also recommend further therapy, or further evaluation.

-Following 12 weeks of therapy under the treatment protocols, sprain, strain or minor whiplash injuries that have not resolved would continue to be treated and covered by your Accident Benefits or compensation from the wrongdoer.
+Following 12 weeks of therapy under the treatment protocols, sprain, strain or minor whiplash injuries that have not resolved will continue to be treated and covered by your Accident Benefits or compensation from the wrongdoer.